Madman10K/madman10k.github.io/README.md

 [youyin](https://youyin.madladsquad.com/)

 Other than that, because I mainly work on libraries, frameworks, game engines and development tools, I have a lot of knowledge in developing a library or framework with a nice interface.
-And as expected I know a good number of things about modern and historical hardware and systems, together with basic assembly for debugging and optimizing programs.
+As expected I know a good number of things about modern and historical hardware and systems, together with basic assembly for debugging and optimizing programs.

 ## Languages
-Here are the languages I am currently learning:
+These are the languages I am currently learning:
 1. Bulgarian 🇧🇬 - native
 1. English 🇬🇧 - between C1 and C2
 1. German 🇩🇪 - between A2 and B1
 1. Mandarin Chinese(simplified characters) 🇨🇳 - HSK3(new)

-Additionally sometimes when I'm not learning Mandarin or German I learn the following languages:
+Additionally, sometimes, when I'm not learning Mandarin or German, I learn the following languages:
 1. Russian 🇷🇺
 1. Macedonian 🇲🇰
 1. Serbo-Croatian 🇷🇸🇭🇷